usamaali012/django-mosh-1/Section_3.md

 # Many-to-Many Example:
 	- Promotion - Product
 	- Using ManyToManyField in one class, Django creates a reverse column in the other class. named as:
 	 "firstClassName_set"
- - Or you can supply a name to related_name an argument while defining ManyToManyField in one class.
+	 - Or you can supply a name to "related_name", an argument while defining ManyToManyField in one class.
- - If you want to avoid creating a reverse relationship in the other class set related_name to +. i,e.,
+	 - If you want to avoid creating a reverse relationship in the other class set "related_name" to +. i,e.,
 	 - related_name='+'

 # CIRCULAR DEPENDENCY:
 	- CIRCULAR DEPENDENCY happens when two classes depend on each other at the same time.
 We should avoid it.

 # 'django.contrib.contenttypes' (ContentType):
-	 - using contenttypes, we can create generic relationships between our models. (it allows to have generic relationships)
+	- using contenttypes, we can create generic relationships between our models. (it allows us to have generic relationships)
 	- ContentType is a model that represents a type of an object in our application.